AAMokhtar/haskell-recommender-system/README.md

-# haskell-recommender-system
-A product recommender system built in Haskell
+A recommender system for an E-commerce website.
+It recommends the most relevant products to shoppers based on their purchase history, items in their cart, and shoppers with similar interests.
+The system is built entirely in Haskell.